haywardgg/DayZSA_VIP_Loadouts/README.md

 Originally scripted for UNIT487 DayZ server.

-In case you're thinking of using this script to monetize your server, read this: https://www.bohemia.net/monetization
+In case you're thinking of using this script to monetize your server, [read this first](https://www.bohemia.net/monetization).

 **Pro Tip**: Fork this repository so you can edit and track your own changes (top right Fork icon)